 But is this just a “Radius thing,” or do we see the primacy of language in Scripture as well?
-Let me lay out four significant times we see language as central to the plans of our God and His desire to communicate clearly.
+Let me lay times we see language as central to the plans of our God and His desire to communicate clearly.

-1. The Tower of Babel is the first instance in Scripture where language is used as a primary tool in God’s purposes.
+The Tower of Babel is the first instance in Scripture where God uses language as a primary tool for his purposes.
 God could have used a variety of ways to disperse humanity across the earth, but his chosen instrument was language.

 “Come, let us go down and there confuse their language, so that they may not understand one another’s speech.”
 So the Lord dispersed them from there over the face of all the earth, and they left off building the city.
 (Genesis 11:7–8)